Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 - Art supplies for creating additional costume accessories or props

-1. Costume Collection: Gather a variety of costumes and accessories from teachers, parents, and local costume shops.
+Costume Collection: Gather a variety of costumes and accessories.
+Ask parents for donations after Halloween.
 Ensure that all costumes are safe and appropriate for preschoolers.

 - Gather all the children in a circle and introduce the theme of the day.
 Explain what Dress-Up Day is and what types of costumes they can wear.